Swisscard Cashback Credit Card Review 2023 – Free and 1% Cashback

 Solution: Two cards

 Unfortunately, one card does not rule them all!
-Since the support for American Express in Switzerland and abroad is not great, the solution is to keep two cards.
-However, the strategy is not to use Visa or MasterCard from Swisscard.
+Since American Express support in Switzerland and abroad is not great, the solution is to keep two cards.
+However, the strategy is not to use Visa or MasterCard from SwissCard.
 The cashback on these cards is too low.

 The strategy is to use the American Express card as much as possible.
 And then, use your Visa/Mastercard from Migros or Coop to get 0.33% back.
 With that, you will have a maximum cashback in both situations.

 Of course, this is not as practical as using a single credit card.
 I can understand that some people do not want this.
-And this is especially true since it will not make you a lot of income.
+This is especially true since it will not give you a lot of income.
 In my case, I can generate, in the best case, 66 CHF more each year by using this card next to my current credit card.

 There is also a second advantage of having a second credit card.
 With it, you have a second line of credit if you need it.
 Credit cards can complement your emergency fund well.
 But you need to be careful not to use this credit lightly and spend more because you have more credit cards.
 And be especially careful about always paying your balance in full.